The great experiment (or, I love spring)

 for one – the one that

-is capable of providing a name for
+is capable of providing words for

 what is happening to Earth, the one that